-Structures & Materials
+Structures and Materials

-Structures and Materials emphasizes the study of structural analysis, structural dynamics, structural design, and behavior of aerospace materials.
-This includes courses that deal with the principles of mechanics and the theoretical, computational, and experimental techniques necessary to ensure the structural integrity of aerospace vehicles.
+Structures and Materials emphasizes the study of structural analysis, structural dynamics, structural design and behavior of aerospace materials.
+This includes courses that deal with the principles of mechanics and the theoretical, computational and experimental techniques necessary to ensure the structural integrity of aerospace vehicles.
 Response to, and failure of, both materials and structures subjected to static and dynamic loads and thermal corrosive and radiation environments are investigated theoretically and observed experimentally.

 The Composites Manufacturing & Simulation Center is driving composites manufacturing into the future by furthering the development and use of composites simulation.

 More about the Composites Manufacturing & Simulation Center:

 The ACME2 laboratory develops computational materials models for failure of structural aerospace materials with experimental validation efforts focused at characterization of the stress/strain evolution at the microstructural scale during in situ loading.